claytonhenrylewis/claytonhenrylewis.github.io/README.md

 - Mentored student software trainers in workshop facilitation skills, increasing customer satisfaction
 - Improved content and presentation of software workshops to better serve students and faculty

-### TechStart Intern  |  Summer 2018 <br> Liberty Mutual Insurance, Fairfield, OH
-- Implemented enhancements to a web application on an agile team

 ### Student Software Trainer  |  Sept 2016 – May 2018 <br> Information Technology, Purdue University, West Lafayette, IN
 - Trained clients on professional software packages through live workshops and individual consultations
 - Provided instruction for complex tasks in everyday terms for students, faculty and professional staff